MHRA/products/medicines/web/README.md

 export GOOGLE_TRACKING_ID=
 ```

-It is recommended that you set these in your `.profile` or `.bashrc` file so that it persists past the lifetime of your terminal session.
+We recommend that you set these in your `.profile` or `.bashrc` file so that it persists past the lifetime of your terminal session.

 Next, start the service: